 The Company also sponsors an unfunded deferred compensation plan for participating directors for the deferral of director fees.
-The interest on the deferred compensation liability was \$3,000 and \$4,000 for the years ended December 31, 2023 and 2022, respectively.
-The unsecured deferred compensation liability, which is included in other liabilities, was \$846,000 and \$883,000 at December 31, 2023 and 2022, respectively.
+The interest on the deferred compensation liability was \$3,000 for the years ended December 31, 2024 and 2023.
+The unsecured deferred compensation liability, which is included in other liabilities, was \$808,000 and \$846,000 at December 31, 2024 and 2023, respectively.